hodgkinlab/destinypaper/README.md

 Past and present members of the Hodgkin Lab who contributed to developing, evaluating and modifying the theory and algorithms on which the code is based:

-Amanda Gett, Elissa Deenick, Brendan See, Hilary Todd, Carel van Gend, Ming Chang, Edwin Hawkins, Marian Turner, Mark Dowling, John Markham, Mirja Hommel, Julia Marchingo, Jie Zhou, and Su Heinzel
+Amanda Gett, Elissa Deenick, Brendan See, Hilary Todd, Carel van Gend, Ming Chang, Edwin Hawkins, Marian Turner, Mark Dowling, John Markham, Mirja Hommel, Julia Marchingo, Jie Zhou, and Su Heinzel.